 This isn’t meant to scare you, but let’s face it.
 Doing market research for just the sake of it isn’t going to help anyone.
 Not only is it a waste of precious resources (like people’s time, supplier bandwidth… oh, and money!
 Lots and lots of money), but it can create even more problems than it solves if the intent behind the work isn’t crystal clear from the very beginning.
 And yet, businesses often find themselves in this undeniably awkward position, sitting around a board meeting table after 3 months of vigorous research, asking themselves:

-And as a research supplier, believe us, we don’t want this for you either.
+And as a market research firm, believe us, we don’t want this for you either.
 It breaks our little consulting hearts when the work we produce doesn’t get used (or even worse, gets misused).

 So let’s start from the very beginning, shall we?
 Let’s go back to the basics and look at what the world of market research looks like today, why it’s so important, and how businesses can learn to manage it and lead to success.